27 Highly Readable Books to Jumpstart Your Reading Habit

 Starting with an open, beginner mindset will help you find the books that will get you into reading–because you read for you and no one else.

-To get you started, I’ve put together a list of compulsively readable books to help you fall in love with reading and start making reading a habit in your life.
+To get you started, I’ve put together a list of compulsively readable books for adults to help you fall in love with reading and start making reading a habit in your life.

-27 of the Best Books to Start a Reading Habit
+Great Books to Read for Adults Who Want to Start a Reading Habit

-Below you’ll find easy to read books from the following genres or types of books: contemporary fiction, literary fiction, historical fiction, light or humorous fiction, mysteries and thrillers, dystopias, alternate realities, classics, and nonfiction and memoirs.
+Below you’ll find easy-to-read books for adults from the following genres or types of books: contemporary fiction, literary fiction, historical fiction, light or humorous fiction, mysteries and thrillers, dystopias, alternate realities, classics, nonfiction and memoirs, and romance.

 These are some of my favorite recommendations of books for beginner adult readers who want to enjoy reading again.
 No matter what interests you, there should be at least one book here to get you started and help you fall in love with reading.